View more on Flickr

 Stan Fowler, aka Dance Ranger, brings over thirty years of life guarding experience at dance and music camps from across the country to Ashokan Family Week this year.
 A US Coast Guard vet, former NPS park ranger and current life guard trainer, he brings a life time of water, dance and outdoor experience to camp.
 With twenty years on the staff at the family week in California, he is known and loved as lifeguard, prevailing expert, wild man, water sprite, and reigning muse of revelry.

 J’Mae Shemroske – Early Childhood Specialist

-We are very pleased to have J’mae Shemroske working with us at Family camp this year.
+J’mae Shemroske working with us at Family camp again this year.
 J’mae is a certified Early Childhood teacher with degrees in Outdoor leadership and Natural Resource Management.
 She brings a wealth of experience from her work at Dance camps, and Waldorf Schools as well as her own wonderful farm camp “Wild Droplets” in the Saratoga Springs area.
 J’Mae is a Doula/Childbirth Assistant and has two of her own children, who will be joining her at Ashokan Family Camp this Summer.

 Tentative Class List

-Subject to change Teen Band, Fiddle, Mandolin, Ukulele, Guitar, Banjo, Singing (Rounds, Harmony, Singing for the fun of it), Folk Dance (Squares, contras & more), Home Made Instruments, Puppetry & Puppet Making, Community Rhythm, Slow Jams, Nature Walks, Talks & Crafts!
+Subject to change Teen Band, Fiddle, Mandolin, Ukulele, Guitar, Banjo, Singing (Rounds, Harmony, Singing for the fun of it), Folk Dance (Squares, contras, clogging & more), Puppetry & Puppet Making, West African Percussion, Slow Jams, Nature Walks, Talks & Crafts!

-While the 2016 schedule is being developed, you may, view the 2015 Family Camp Schedule Here
+While the 2017 schedule is being developed, you may view information from Family Camp 2016.

 Tuition and Meals

 Tuition includes all classes, dances, workshops, and meals.
-Work exchange is available.
+Work exchange will be available.

 Lodging is additional.